 Foster’s Giants claimed the western league championship from all seasons between 1910 and 1922, with the exception of a defeat to Indianapolis in 1916.
 Yet despite all his personal success, Foster noticed the distinct lack of a national black baseball championship and the lack of a national black baseball league.
 Seeking to unite African-American baseball, Foster began to put out feelers to other black owners, during the 1910s, but found the owners were unable to come to any sort of agreement.
 In 1919, Chicago was in the midst of violent race riots that only further demonstrated to Foster the need for improvement in African-American life; Foster empathized with his fellow African-Americans who felt mistreated at the hands of white Americans.
 The race riots spurred Foster to finally push through the formation of a Negro National League.
 He gathered all the owners together in Kansas City at the YMCA, and helped hammer out an agreement among the owners.
 The Negro National League was founded in 1920; through Foster’s unceasing efforts, he had helped to form the first black baseball league.

-The new league’s initial members included teams in Dayton, St. Louis, Detroit, Kansas City, Cincinnati, Indianapolis, and Foster’s own team in Chicago.
+The new league’s initial members included teams in Dayton, St. Louis, Detroit, Kansas City, Cincinnati, Indianapolis, and two teams in Chicago, including Foster’s club.
 Elected the first president and treasurer of the league, Foster continued to manage the Chicago American Giants, leading to some complaints that he was tilting the rosters in his favor.
 Yet Foster was a well-respected leader who turned black baseball into a successful enterprise; his devotion to the league was incredible, and he often helped teams in poor finances out by paying their payroll out of his own pocket.
 Teams such as the Chicago American Giants and Kansas City Monarchs often were more profitable than white baseball teams, which helped spawn black baseball leagues in the south and the east.
 Foster’s tenure as president laid the groundwork for the future success of the Negro Leagues.

 In 1926, the stressful positions Foster held caught up to him.
 After an exposure to gas in 1925, Foster began to encounter medical problems and became erratic.
 He experienced a psychological breakdown, and was confined to an asylum in Illinois for the remainder of his life.
 Foster died at the asylum in Kankakee, Illinois on December 9, 1930.
 His wife Sarah and his son Earl survived him; his daughter died prior to her father’s decease.
 Almost 3,000 people showed up for his funeral in Chicago, where he was eulogized a great leader and pioneer for Negro Baseball.
 Foster is interred at the Lincoln Cemetery located in Blue Island, Illinois.